+An extraordinary journey into Jewish culture and tradition, interwoven with the history of pre-war Lublin.
 Mandragora is like a Jewish home, where the atmosphere of family, cordiality, friendship, and love is obvious.
 The heart of the kitchen consists of tradition, history of the dish, and respect for the product.
 The recipes handed down from generation to generation are the pride of all Jewish women and the foundation of the Restaurant.
-The menu opens the door to an ordinary Jewish home, where the kitchen plays a special role.
+The menu card opens the door to an ordinary Jewish home, where the kitchen plays a special role.
 It is filled with tradition, history, and symbolism, and its flavours evoke a longing for a world that has passed away.

 Every Friday in Mandragora there is a meeting with traditional Jewish live music.

-is a traditional meal served at the end of the Sabbath.
+is a traditional meal.
 This very slow-cooked dish is prepared from meat, beans, potatoes, and groats.
 In Mandragora it is served on the Sabbath

 traditional Jewish onion bread.